Nicole Seah: Personal life

 On 27 November 2013, news site AsiaOne and newspaper Lianhe Wanbao issued an apology to Seah after they had inaccurately suggested that Seah was dating a married man.
-The man in question is Steven Goh, founder of social site mig33, who was already a divorcee.
+The man in question is Steven Goh, founder of social site mig33, who was a divorcee.
 Seah noted via Facebook that she had threatened to sue.
 As her boyfriend distanced himself from her as he was concerned about his reputation back then, Seah and Goh have since split up.
 "Instead of supporting me through the ordeal, he left me to deal with the aftermath alone...
 Though I would have struggled silently in the past, this time I refused.
 I ended the eight-month relationship and I'm now single and happier than before."
 She revealed in an interview with Her World.

 Seah married Bryan, a Singaporean engineer based in Australia, in a ceremony at the Registry of Marriages in August 2015.
-Seah gave birth to a daughter in 2018, with another daughter in 2022.
+Seah gave birth to a daughter in 2018, and another daughter in 2022.

 Seah had a small role in a 2015 SG50 film 1965 as Mei, the wife of a police inspector played by Qi Yuwu.
 The cameo role was offered by the director Randy Ang.

+In July 2023, a video surfaced that allegedly showed Seah holding hands intimately with Leon Perera.

+On 19 July, WP secretary-general Pritam Singh revealed that Perera and Seah began an affair some time after the 2020 general elections, which had ended before the video surfaced.
+Both Perera and Seah were married at the time; they resigned from the WP after initially lying about the extramarital affair.